biocypher/biochatter-paper/manuscript.md

 BioChatter is a Python library, supporting Python 3.10-3.12, which we ensure with a continuous integration pipeline on GitHub (https://github.com/biocypher/biochatter).
 We provide documentation at https://biocypher.github.io/biochatter, including a tutorial and API reference.
+All packages are developed openly and according to modern standards of software development [@doi:10.1038/s41597-020-0486-7]; we use the permissive MIT licence to encourage downstream use and development.
+We include a code of conduct and contributor guidelines to offer accessibility and inclusivity to all that are interested in contributing to the framework.

+### Applications

-To demonstrate basic and advanced use cases of the framework, we provide two web apps, ChatGSE and ChatGSE Next.
+To demonstrate basic and advanced use cases of the framework, we provide two web apps, BioChatter Light and BioChatter Next.

-ChatGSE is a web app based on the Streamlit framework (version 1.21.0, https://streamlit.io), which is written in Python and can be deployed locally or on a server (https://github.com/biocypher/chatgse).
+BioChatter Light is a web app based on the Streamlit framework (version 1.21.0, https://streamlit.io), which is written in Python and can be deployed locally or on a server (https://github.com/biocypher/biochatter-light).
 The ease with which Streamlit allows the creation of interactive web apps in pure Python enables rapid iteration and agile development of new features, with the tradeoff of limited customisation and scalability.
+This framework is suited for rapid prototyping of bespoke solutions for specific use cases.
 For an up-to-date overview and preview of current functionality of the platform, please visit the [online preview](https://chat.biocypher.org).

-ChatGSE Next (https://github.com/biocypher/chatgse-next) is a modern web app with server-client architecture, based on the open-source template of ChatGPT-Next-Web (https://github.com/ChatGPTNextWeb/ChatGPT-Next-Web).
+BioChatter Next (https://github.com/biocypher/biochatter-next) is a modern web app with server-client architecture, based on the open-source template of ChatGPT-Next-Web (https://github.com/ChatGPTNextWeb/ChatGPT-Next-Web).
 It is written in TypeScript using Flask (version 3.0.0) and Node.js and demonstrates the use of BioChatter in a modern web app, including full customisation and scalability and localisation in 18 languages.
 However, this comes at the cost of increased complexity and development time.
-To provide seamless integration of the BioChatter backend into existing frontend solutions, we provide the server implementation at https://github.com/biocypher/biochatter-server and as a Docker image in our Docker Hub organisation (https://hub.docker.com/orgs/biocypher).
+To provide seamless integration of the BioChatter backend into existing frontend solutions, we provide the server implementation at https://github.com/biocypher/biochatter-server and as a Docker image in our Docker Hub organisation (https://hub.docker.com/repository/docker/biocypher/biochatter-server).

 We invite all interested researchers to select the framework that best suits their needs, or use the BioChatter server or library in their existing solutions.

-All packages are developed openly and according to modern standards of software development [@doi:10.1038/s41597-020-0486-7]; we use the permissive MIT licence to encourage downstream use and development.
-We include a code of conduct and contributor guidelines to offer accessibility and inclusivity to all that are interested in contributing to the framework.

 ### Benchmarking